 #5: 2 Truths, 1 Lie

-You might have heard of this one as a great icebreaker, but it’s also one of the top presentation games for checking who’s paying attention.
+You might have heard of this one as a great icebreaker, but it's also one of the top interactive games to play during a presentation for checking who's paying attention.

 And it's pretty simple to do.
 Just think of two statements using the information in your presentation, and make another one up.
 Players have to guess which is the one you've made up.